khalid-naami/khalid-naami.github.io/blog/2026-04-19-how-to-trade-negative-gamma.md

 Trading a Negative Gamma environment requires a complete psychological and strategic shift.
 You must abandon the comfort of selling premium and embrace the reality of Volatility Expansion.

-By using the deep quantitative data provided by **Dashboard Options**, you can identify the exact moment the market slips into Negative Gamma.
+By using the deep quantitative data provided by our [Institutional Analytics](/blog/ultimate-dashboard-guide), you can identify the exact moment the market slips into Negative Gamma.
 When that happens, you stop fighting the storm, and you start riding it.